jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 Compare any tetrachord to this mode to quickly identify the intervals of its scale degrees.

 The Ionian tetrachord shape should be memorized.
-It allows us to almost immediately know the interval between any two notes within one octave on the fretboard.
+It allows us to almost immediately know the interval between any two notes in an octave on the fretboard.

 ### (6) Aeolian - minor